Parents Need Supportive Care as Child Transitions to Wheelchair, Study Says

 The participants (age 0-18 years) were identified using the Sydney Children’s Hospitals Network multidisciplinary neuromuscular clinics in Australia.
 They had been diagnosed with SMA (8), Duchenne’s muscular dystrophy (7), or another type of muscular dystrophy (2).
 Parents were then invited to participate in the interview.

-When first receiving the diagnosis, parents were hesitant to implement it, especially when children could still walk and when the family lived in a metropolitan area.
+When first receiving the prescription, parents were hesitant to implement it, especially when children could still walk and when the family lived in a metropolitan area.
 In the case of children who were never able to walk, discussing the use of a wheelchair was a positive experience as it provided the possibility of independence.

 The logistic adjustments were an additional source of stress for the parents.
 “This included the need for home and vehicle modifications, the financial implications of these changes, and social stigma,” the researchers said.

-It was common for parents to struggle with the wheelchair even if the child was embracing it; this is probably because most parents thought that the recommendation came sooner than expected.
+It was common for parents to struggle with the wheelchair even if the child was embracing it; this is probably because most parents thought the recommendation came sooner than expected.

-They also perceived the use of the equipment as a sign that their child was “giving up” or taking the “easy way.”
+They also perceived the use of the equipment as a sign their child was “giving up” or taking the “easy way.”

 “Parents also worried that wheelchair use or transition from a manual to power wheelchair would deteriorate their child’s overall function and accelerate disease progression,” the researchers said.